Home » Barcelona » 21 unusual and cool things to do in Barcelona

 👌🏼 Our tip

-Once you finish visiting this architectural gem, head to one of Gràcia’s squares and sit in a terrace to relax and enjoy the lively atmosphere of this neighbourhood.
+Once you finish visiting this architectural gem, head to one of Gràcia’s squares and sit on a terrace to relax and enjoy the lively atmosphere of this neighbourhood.
 Some of the options are Plaça del Sol, Plaça del Diamant, or Plaça de la Revolució.

 14. Watch a movie at one of Barcelona’s emblematic cinemas

 When was the last time you went to the cinema?
 And the last time you went to the cinema in another country?
-If you want to squeeze a movie on your trip, the cinema Phenomena is an excellent choice.
+If you want to squeeze a movie on your trip, the Cinema Phenomena is an excellent choice.

 Its outside reminds you of an old cinema, and the inside is super cool: red carpets, original posters of the films, and a vintage atmosphere.
 Yet, this cinema is equipped with the latest technology in image and sound and giant screens.